API failure reasons

 AWS CLI exits with a failures

-error message, the following may assist in
+error message, the following might assist in

-(ARN) of the resource associated with the failure.
+resource associated with the failure.

 Many resources are Region-specific, so when using the console ensure that you set the